tstack/lnav/docs/source/hotkeys.rst

      - Switch to/from the SQL result view and move to the corresponding in the log_line column
    * - :kbd:`p`
-     - Toggle the display of the log parser results
+     - Toggle the details overlay for the focused line and focus it when shown
+   * - :kbd:`Escape`
+     - Close the details overlay when it is open
+   * - :kbd:`Ctrl` + :kbd:`]`
+     - Focus the details overlay when it is open
    * - :kbd:`Tab`
      - In the log/text views, focus on the configuration panel for editing filters and examining the list of loaded files.